 2. Simplifying Requests

-One of the most time-consuming and overwhelming steps for donors is determining whether a gift is eligible for a corporate match and securing that funding.
+One of the most time-consuming and overwhelming steps for donors is determining whether a gift is eligible for a corporate matching gift and securing that funding.
 When an organization works to streamline the procedure by providing each donor with personalized employer insights and qualification criteria, the employee will be more likely to complete the process.